anitab-org/mentorship-backend/README.md

 5. Run the app:
 `python run.py`

+6. Navigate to http://localhost:5000 in your browser

-6. When you are done using the app, deactivate the virtual environment:
+7. When you are done using the app, deactivate the virtual environment:
 `deactivate`

 ### Run tests